sanjanaUpadhyaya/Information-and-Network-Security/Caeser Cipher/README.md

 How to run:
 Running in Google Colab
-1. Click the link below to open the Playfair Cipher in Google Colab: https://colab.research.google.com/drive/1lY-b7Ylzd5Zvt-4ZrEZi5kWtUsVA_Hzg
+1. Click the link below to open the Caeser Cipher in Google Colab: https://colab.research.google.com/drive/1lY-b7Ylzd5Zvt-4ZrEZi5kWtUsVA_Hzg
 2. Run the cell by pressing Shift + Enter.